suzakri/suzakri/README.md

 - 🕷️ Exploit and Malware Enjoyer
 - 🔍 Detection Enthusiast
-- 🔬 Always learning more about Windows internals
+- 🔬 Always learning more about Windows Internals